Angle Grinder Injury Attorney

 Angle grinders can be equipped to serve many different functions and to operate with a wide variety of materials.
 Their general purpose is to cut, grind, smooth and polish the materials they are used on.

 Most of these devices are handheld and can be powered through compressed air or an electric motor.
 They are highly adaptable for different environments due to their ability to be equipped with different blades and discs which can be composed of diamond, wire brush, stone and other materials designed for the purpose at hand.

 Popular angle grinder brands include Makita, Home and Decker, DeWalt, Hardin, Ingersoll Rand, Bare-Tool Hitachi, Bosch, Milwaukee, and King Arthur's Tools.

-Types of Injuries Associated With Chicago Angle Grinder Accidents
+Types of Injuries Associated With Angle Grinder Accidents